Bereavement support payments

 FAQs

-• Do I need to be on a low income to get bereavement support?
+• Do I need to be on a low income to get bereavement help?

 Bereavement benefits – so widowed parent's allowance and bereavement support payments – are NOT means-tested.
 This means your income is not taken into consideration.